phi-grib/padel_etransafe_ws/README.md

 + Flame recieves a .sdf file from user
 + Flame puts the file in the shared volume with a session id
 + User asks for service that requires external descriptor not available in flame
-+ Flame then sends a HTTP request to the port where PaDEL is listening with the parameter payload e.g.:
++ Flame then sends a HTTP POST to the port where PaDEL is listening with the parameter payload e.g.:
 ```python
 payload = {
             'filename':'mols_id.sdf',